dnet/Pic4Review-Frontend/DEVELOP.md

 If no errors appears, a web server at `http://localhost:3000` is ready to browse.

+## Configuration

+Depending of your goals, you might be interested in changing some general configurations.
+This is optional, Pic4Review can run as is directly.
+These can be found in `src/app/constants.js`, and mainly concerns URL for accessing various third-party websites or data.
+As Pic4Review also communicates directly with [OpenStreetMap API](https://wiki.openstreetmap.org/wiki/API_v0.6) (in particular for integrated editing), it needs OAuth tokens to have access to push data against OSM servers.
+So you might need to change the tokens to use yours, [more information here for how to do so](https://wiki.openstreetmap.org/wiki/OAuth).

 ## Documentation

 This project has a maintained documentation for its JS classes and methods.
 You can [read it online here](https://pic4review.pavie.info/doc/) (for latest stable version), or locally by generating it (for latest develop version):